 Evernote is one of the most popular cloud task management solutions.
 You can use it to make notes, sync them across devices and even be able to search for them.
 This is very useful because when we make quick notes, the information contained in them is not always well-structured.

 It is very helpful to use such tools in combination with cloud project management platforms.
 We discussed a few such platforms in the form of Trello Alternatives.
+However, should you need a simpler solution for your task management needs, you may consider opting for some OneNote Alternatives.
 Here, we will compare Evernote with five competing services: OneNote, Flow, Hitask, Centrallo and MeisterTask.

 Why do we choose Evernote Premium plan for price comparison?